roguewatt/via-framework/README.md

 - Selected record versions and the deterministic rule used to select them
 - Output record identifiers with their Valid Times and Issue Times
 - Model version
+- Inference-run identifier
+- Inference-run Cutoff

+For each model-training run, the system should additionally record:

 - Model-training run identifier
 - Model-training Cutoff
 - Training-window boundaries
 - Feature-definition version
+- Feature-selection procedure or version
 - Hyperparameter or configuration version
 - Model-selection or promotion rule
+- Retraining policy
 - Source-data version
-- Code or artifact version
+- Code or model-artifact version
-- Inference-run Cutoff

-For training datasets, the system should additionally record:
+For each training dataset, the system should additionally record:

 - Sample Reference Times
 - Labels with their Valid Times and Issue Times
 - Dataset Cutoff
 - Training, validation, and test periods
 - Target-buffer or label-completeness rule
-- Retraining policy
-- Feature-selection procedure
-- Hyperparameter-selection procedure

 ---